aquuamon/PCemon-Center/README.md

 -----------
 Please note.
-This production was only made for educational purpose, it's non-commercial and a copyright infringement of spefic content is absolutly not intended.
+This production was only made for educational purpose, it's non-commercial and a copyright infringement of specific content is absolutly not intended.

 Kind regards